hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ![Select upload files to import API](/img/postman-import-api.png "Upload API definition")

-Select the DSCC API definition in yaml format, that was downloaded from the [HPE DSCC API documentation](https://console-us1.data.cloud.hpe.com/doc/api/v1/) by clicking on the "Download YAML" button as shown below
+Select the DSCC API definition in yaml format that was downloaded from the [HPE DSCC API documentation](https://console-us1.data.cloud.hpe.com/doc/api/v1/) by clicking on the "Download YAML" button as shown below.

 ![Download the API definition](/img/download-dscc-api-definition.png "Save the API definition")